How to Sign up for Unemployment Insurance in Hawaii

 - Your bank account number and your bank’s routing number (which can be found on a personal check connected to your checking account, or if deposited to your savings account, these can be located by contacting your financial institution).

-Your claim begins the Sunday of the week in which you apply.
+Your claim begins on the Sunday of the week in which you apply.
 If you delay and do not apply immediately, you will not receive credit for past weeks.
 Your claim will not begin before the week that you file for unemployment.

 If you worked in other states besides Hawaii (including the District of Columbia, Puerto Rico or the Virgin Islands) during the base period of your claim, you may be able to combine your earned wages to meet the necessary monetary qualifications or increase your weekly benefit amount.